PablocFonseca/streamlit-aggrid/README.md

 **AgGrid** is an awesome grid for web frontend.
 More information in [https://www.ag-grid.com/](https://www.ag-grid.com/).
 Consider purchasing a license from Ag-Grid if you are going to use enterprise features!

+This package currenlty uses Ag-Grid version 31.2.0.
+Which may be behind the current version.
+Please reference the documentation here: https://www.ag-grid.com/archive/31.2.0/

 # Install

 ```